abelectronicsuk/ABElectronics_Python_Libraries/ADCDACPi/README.md

 set_dac_voltage(channel, voltage)
 ```
 Set the voltage for the selected channel on the DAC.
 The DAC has two gain values, 1 or 2, which can be set when the ADCDAC object is created.
 A gain of 1 will give a voltage between 0 and 2.047 volts.
 A gain of 2 will give a voltage between 0 and 3.3 volts.
-**Parameters:** channel - 1 or 2,  voltage can be between 0 and 2.047 volts
+**Parameters:** channel - 1 or 2,  voltage - target DAC voltage
 **Returns:** null

 ```
 set_dac_raw(channel, value)
 ```
-Set the raw value from the selected channel on the DAC
+Set the raw value for the selected channel on the DAC
 **Parameters:** channel - 1 or 2,value int between 0 and 4095
 **Returns:** null